nwutils/nw-updater/README.md

 <a name="updater#run"></a>
 ###updater.run(execPath, args, options)
-Runs the app from original path.
+Runs the app from original app executable path.

 **Params**

 - execPath `string`
-- args `array` - Arguments based to the app being ran.
-Ignored on Windows & Mac
+- args `array` - Arguments passed to the app being ran.
 - options `object` - Optional.
-Ignored on Windows & Mac
+See `spawn` from nodejs docs.

 ---